validatedpatterns/docs/workflow.md

    git pull --rebase
    ```

-To reflect these changes in your forked repo (such as if you would like to submit a PR later):
+To reflect these changes in your forked repository (such as if you would like to submit a PR later):

    ```sh
    git push origin hcp-main